 Charlotte is the most populous city in North Carolina.
 Home to over 874,579 people and known as “Charlotte USA – The New Energy Capital.”
-There are an increasing amount of employees working in Queen City every day.
+There are an increasing number of employees working in the Queen City every day.

 North Carolina’s Workers’ Compensation Act

-The North Carolina Workers’ Compensation Act is the state law that governs workers’ compensation in Charlotte.
+The North Carolina Workers’ Compensation Act is the state law that governs workers’ compensation.
 The law requires most employers to carry workers’ compensation insurance and provides benefits to employees who are injured or become ill as a result of their job.

-Under the law, workers’ compensation benefits are paid to employees who are injured or become ill as a result of their job.
+The Act was a compromise between competing interests.
+On one hand, workers’ compensation provides benefits to employees who are injured or become ill as a result of their job.
 Benefits can include lost wages, medical expenses, and death benefits.

-In addition, the law provides for a system of workers’ compensation insurance that is designed to protect employers from liability for injuries or illnesses that occur in the course of employment.
+On the other hand, the Act was intended to protect employers from liability for injuries or illnesses that occur in the course of employment.

 There are a few exceptions to the workers’ compensation law in North Carolina.
-For example, federal employees and some railroad employees are not covered under state law.
+For example, federal employees, some railroad employees, and those engaged in work on navigable waterways are not covered under state law.
 In addition, certain types of businesses may be exempt from the requirement to carry workers’ compensation insurance.